winitzki/scall/tutorial/programming_dhall.md

 `∀(r : Type) → (F r → r) → G r`

-Due to this identity, we may encode the type `Optional (TreeC a)` as an equivalent type written like this:
+So, we may encode the type `Optional (TreeC a)`   equivalently  like this:
 ```dhall
 let BTreeE = λ(a : Type) → ∀(r : Type) → (a → r) → (r → r → r) → Optional r
 ```